 I know I can’t run on consecutive days anymore without pain, so I mix it up with weight-lifting classes and cardio boot camps.
 I’ve always done a lot of yoga and have learned to modify the poses that put too much pressure on my joints.
 If an upward-facing dog is too painful for my toes, for example, I just do a cobra instead.

-CBD muscle balm: Holland & Barrett’s CBD Muscle Balm Extra £19.99 and finally being sensible about shoes
+CBD muscle balm: Holland & Barrett’s CBD Muscle Balm Extra £19.99

 I’ve accepted that I’m unlikely to ever wear my spindly-heeled silver wedding day Louboutins again.
 I splurge on Nike Air Max 90s these days rather than ridiculous stilettos.
 On the odd night out when I want to wear heels, I rub Holland & Barrett’s CBD Muscle Balm Extra (£19.99) onto my big-toe joints, which takes the edge off the pain, and then rely on a couple of glasses of champagne to take my mind off things.
 I didn’t bother asking Dr Watt for her professional opinion on that one, funnily enough.